ATOMNFT/CYD-ESP32Marauder/README.md

 ![Header](pictures/mainheader.png)
 <br>

+## 🌟 Update Highlights 04/26/24 🌟
+<b>Wi-Fi Marauder has been updated to 13.10 These files refelect the new changes and updates!</b>

-  <b>A beautiful fork of wifi Marauder, a suite of WiFi/Bluetooth offensive and defensive tools for the 2.8'' ESP32 Module ESP32-2432S028R WiFi+BT Dual-core 240X320 Smart Display.</b>
+  <b>A beautiful fork of wifi Marauder 13.10, a suite of WiFi/Bluetooth offensive and defensive tools for the 2.8'' ESP32 Module ESP32-2432S028R WiFi+BT Dual-core 240X320 Smart Display.</b>
   <b>This fork features a few great fixes and customzations.</b>

   <br>

 ## To build this fork of Marauder from source

 - Head over to <a href=https://github.com/smoochiee/Marauder-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and start from step 1 in his tut.
 - When you get to the "LIBRARIES" section you can use the libs he has linked or the ones in this repo which are the same.